excel-azmin/IIS-Production-Deployment/README.md

 # In this case, you need to follow these things:

+Make sure to follow every step one by one otherwise you will got an error.
+So Be carefully apply all of the instruction which is provided on this documentation then you will be able to successfully deploy Dot NET Application to IIS Server.

 * [Add A record](https://github.com/excel-azmin/IIS-Production-Deployment/wiki/Add-A-record)

 * [Download All Kind of Required Tools](https://github.com/excel-azmin/IIS-Production-Deployment/wiki/Download-Tools)